CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 ## Authorization

 Pulsar add-on uses [Biscuit for Pulsar](https://github.com/CleverCloud/biscuit-pulsar) implementation which is directly pluggable to the Pulsar authentication and authorization system.
 Each add-on exposes its own Biscuit token.

+As Biscuit is a token, you can use `AuthenticationToken($ADDON_PULSAR_TOKEN)` provided by [clients libraries](https://pulsar.apache.org/docs/en/client-libraries/) to authenticate to our clusters without any tweak.

 ### Attenuation